Softonix/frontend-guidelines/README.md

     │   └── routes.ts                  # Declares all routes
     │
     ├── services
-    │   ├── index.ts                   # Export * from all services accross an app
-    │   ├── api.service.ts             # Axios config, interceptors.
+    │   ├── index.ts                   # Export * from all services accross an app (not needed if using auto-imports) │   ├── api.service.ts             # Axios config, interceptors.
 If needed may be moved to folder │   ├── tags.service.ts            # Tags service - tags used across the app and doesn't have own page │   └── auth.service.ts            # Auth service - user data, tokens used across the app, sidebar, settings